+For the assessment of this type of parity obligation, the following factors should be taken into account:

+the market position of the provider of online intermediation services that imposes the obligation and of its competitors;

-For the assessment of this type of parity obligation, key factors are the share of buyers of the online intermediation services that are covered by the obligations;
+the share of buyers of the relevant online intermediation services that are covered by the obligations;

-the homing behaviour of buyers of the online intermediation services and of end users (how many intermediary platforms they use); the market position of the supplier that imposes the obligation and of its competitors; the existence of barriers to entry to the relevant market for online intermediation services, and the impact of direct sales by buyers of the services.
+the homing behaviour of the buyers of the online intermediation services and of end users (how many competing online intermediation services they use);

+the existence of barriers to entry to the relevant market for the supply of online intermediation services;

+the significance of the direct sales channels of buyers of the online intermediation services and the extent to which those buyers are able to remove their products from the platforms of the providers of online intermediation services (de-listing).

+The restrictive effects of across-platform retail parity obligations are generally more severe where they are used by one or more leading providers of online intermediation services.
+Where such providers have a similar business model, the parity obligations are likely to reduce the scope for disruption of the model.
+This type of obligation may also enable a market leader to maintain its position against smaller providers.

-The share of buyers of the online intermediation services that are subject to the parity obligations and the homing behaviour of those buyers are important, as they may indicate that a supplier’s parity obligations restrict competition in respect of a share of demand that exceeds the supplier’s market share.
-For example, a supplier of online intermediation services may hold a share of 20 % of total transactions made using such services, but the buyers upon which it imposes across- platform parity obligations may – because they use multiple platforms – account for more than 50% of total platform transactions.
-In that case, the supplier’s parity obligations restrict competition in respect of more than half of total relevant demand.
+The share of buyers of the relevant online intermediation services that are subject to the retail parity obligations and the homing behaviour of those buyers are important, as they may indicate that the provider’s parity obligations restrict competition in respect of a share of demand that exceeds the provider’s market share.
+For example, a provider of online intermediation services may hold a share of 20 % of total transactions made using such services, but the buyers upon which it imposes across- platform retail parity obligations may – because they use multiple platforms – account for more than 50% of total platform transactions.
+In that case, the provider’s parity obligations may restrict competition in respect of more than half of total relevant demand.

 Buyers of online intermediation services often multi-home in order to reach customers that single-home (use only one platform) and do not switch between platforms.
-Buyer multi-homing is incentivised by platform business models under which the buyer only has to pay for using the intermediation service when it generates a transaction.
-As explained above, multi-homing by buyers of online intermediation services can increase the share of total demand for such services that is affected by a supplier’s parity obligations.
-Second, single homing by end users may mean that each supplier of intermediation services controls access to a distinct group of end users.
-This may increase the supplier’s bargaining power and its ability to impose parity obligations.
+Buyer multi-homing is incentivised by platform business models under which the buyer only has to pay for using the online intermediation service when the service generates a transaction.
+As explained in paragraph (363), multi-homing by buyers of online intermediation services can increase the share of total demand for such services that is affected by a provider’s parity obligations.
+Single homing by end users may mean that each provider of online intermediation services controls access to a distinct group of end users.
+This may increase the provider’s bargaining power and its ability to impose retail parity obligations.

-The restrictive effects of across-platform retail parity obligations will generally be most severe where they are used by one or more leading suppliers of online intermediation services.
-Where such suppliers have a similar business model, the parity obligations are likely to reduce the scope for disruption of the model.
-This type of obligation may also enable a market leader to maintain its position against smaller suppliers.

-Markets for the supply of online intermediation services are often characterised by significant barriers to entry and expansion, which can aggravate the negative effects of parity obligations.
-These markets often feature positive indirect network effects: new or smaller suppliers of such services find it difficult to attract buyers
+Markets for the provision of online intermediation services are often characterised by significant barriers to entry and expansion, which can aggravate the negative effects of retail parity obligations.
+These markets often feature positive indirect network effects: new or smaller providers of such services may find it difficult to attract buyers

 because their platforms provide access to insufficient numbers of end users.
-Where the end users are final consumers, brand loyalty, single-homing and the lock-in strategies of incumbent intermediation services suppliers can also create barriers.
+Where the end users are final consumers, brand loyalty, single-homing and the lock-in strategies of incumbent intermediation services providers can also create barriers to entry.